 This year, our team took part in the TechCrunch Hackathon at Disrupt San Francisco 2019.
 We came armed with a host of resources to attract developers to try out our new data platform, InterSystems IRIS.
 As part of our participation, we sponsored two prizes.
 One for the general use of the platform, and one specifically for doing something cool with our health-related features.
 Since the audience was relatively new to the technology, we brought plenty of engineers and educators to ensure participants had the support and help they’d need during the competition.

 This year, InterSystems has focused significantly on language “freedom of choice” at the product level.
 We now have full support in Java, C#, Python, and Node.js, in addition to ObjectScript.
 The focus has been on accessing IRIS via SQL, but native global support is also there.
-Also, this summer we dramatically improved the documentation available for new users, launching gettingstarted.InterSystems.com, which brings together everything you need to start using IRIS from your language of choice in one place.
+Also, this summer we dramatically improved the documentation available for new users, launching Developer.InterSystems.com, which brings together everything you need to start using IRIS from your language of choice in one place.

 The audience was a mix of coder ninjas moonlighting from their corporate day jobs, aspiring students looking to make a name for themselves in the startup tech scene, and professional hackers who feed on the energy at these events.